Git & other VCS

 Sensitive data: NEVER store credentials as code/config in git

-Block sensitive data from being pushed to the repositories by using tools such as git-secrets or a git pre-commt hook
+Block sensitive data from being pushed to the repositories by using tools such as or a

 Break builds if sensitive data is present